 I needed to keep the focus upon myself.
 I needed to take a fearless moral inventory of myself, not to berate who I am but to free the negative energy of my defects of character.

 Through my process, I discovered that my defects of character were in essence the defense mechanisms that I used to protect myself over time.
 Through examining my motives and by being honest with myself I began to realize that my defense mechanisms were no longer serving me or enhancing my relationships.
 In actuality, I found that my defense mechanisms were hindering my ability to truly live my life.
 Through being honest with myself I was slowly able to come out of hiding.
-My isolation was broken when I met with my sponsor and shared what I discovered about myself.
+My isolation was broken when I met with my mentor and shared what I discovered about myself.

 As I trusted the process and shared my story I discovered that I was not terminally unique.
-As my sponsor listened without judgment I began to learn to trust again.
+As my mentor listened without judgment I began to learn to trust again.
 In my trust I became willing to have my defects of character removed.
 In the next action step I humbly asked the God of my understanding to remove my character defects.

 My next action step involved making a list of the persons that I had harmed through out my lifetime.
 I placed myself on that list.
 Next I became willing to make direct amends to such people whenever possible, except when to do so would injure them or other people.
 In my process I shared such amends with my sponsor before I attempted to make amends to those individuals.
 In the next action step I made a decision to continue to be honest with myself and in the process keep my side of the street clean by continuing to make direct amends.